 - Come clean with your hair products – Y’all!
 Shampoos, conditioners, dry shampoos and hairsprays are some of the worst offenders and often why we have scalp flare ups.
 It’s taken me a while to find non toxic alternatives but I have and y’all are gonna love them.
 Here are my favorite hair products – click here and here.

-- Give up the perfume and heavily scented body washes and lotions – I don’t want to shock to many women but y’all have got to cut back.
+- Give up the perfume and heavily scented body washes and lotions – I don’t want to shock too many women but y’all have got to cut back.
 Not only will the rest of us be happy with you for not being church lady perfume status but your body will as well!
 Fragrance fills up these specific products and they will trigger a reaction in a heartbeat.
-I’ve gotten over my addition to perfume by using essential oils and blends (Pinterest is a huge helper in coming up with formulas) and I use all Beautycounter personal care products for my body.
-You can read more about Beautycounter and why I chose this brand to align myself with by clicking here.
-I’ve been a lover of this brand for the past five years and I’ve seen how it has dramatically cleared up my psoriasis and helped when I do have a random reaction.
+I’ve gotten over my addition to perfume by using essential oils and blends (Pinterest is a huge helper in coming up with formulas) and I use all clean beauty personal care products for my body.
+You can read more about my favorite brand by clicking here.

 Do you or someone you know suffer from Psoriasis?
 Have you ever heard of eliminating these ingredients to help stop flare ups?
 I’d love for you to share this information with someone you know if they need the help!
 Please send me an email if you have any questions, I am happy to help!

 dress is from: Rent the Runway.
 You can read more about the clothing that I rent by clicking here.